Platonic-Systems/generics-sop-examples/doc/edit.md

       K . hcollapseMaybe . hcmap (Proxy @IsRoute) encTerm
     ```

-    While propagating the `All IsRouteProd (Code r)` constraint all the way up.
+    while propagating the `All IsRouteProd (Code r)` constraint all the way up.

 Finally, we make use of [`DefaultSignatures`](https://ghc.gitlab.haskell.org/ghc/doc/users_guide/exts/default_signatures.html) to provide a default implementation in the `IsRoute` class: